syne-tune/syne-tune/benchmarking/nursery/othpo/README.md

 # Obeying the Order: Introducing Ordered Transfer Hyperparameter Optimisation
 This folder contains the code needed to reproduce the results in the above paper.

+The generated files are not included here.
+To use these, please go to [this fork](https://github.com/sighellan/syne-tune/tree/othpo-results).

 ## Naming
 Different names were used for the methods in the code and in the paper.
 These are defined in `plotting/plotting_helper.py`, but also summarised here.
 We also refer to the NewsVendor benchmark in the code as simopt.